dhruvrauthan/dhruvrauthan.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 <br>
-I am a final year Computer Science undergraduate at BITS Pilani, Goa Campus.
+I am a first year Computer Science masters student at Georgia Tech.

 My primary areas of research include Software Defined Networking and Network Security, often the intersection of the two.
 I am also interested in software development, particularly Android.